-The soft bristles of the head ensure that your floor stays scratch-free while you suck up crumbs, pet hair, and other debris with this efficient vacuum.
+The soft bristles of the head ensure that your floor stays scratch-free while you suck up crumbs, pet hair, and other debris.
 The slim head easily reaches under furniture and appliances, and the vacuum can be used in upright or handheld mode.
-Provides reliable power for a cordless model.
+Provides reliable power.

-The short batterty life means you can only clean a couple of rooms before the vacuum needs charging.
+The short battery life means you can only clean a couple of rooms before the vacuum needs charging.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 The floors in many homes were once covered wall to wall with carpeting, and vacuums were designed to suck out all the dust and debris hidden in the fibers.
 However, features useful for freshening up rugs and carpets are useless on hard floors.
 Worse, some carpet-specific vacuum components can damage delicate hardwood floors.
 That doesn’t mean you can’t vacuum hardwood.
 It’s perfectly safe as long as you choose an appropriate vacuum cleaner for the job.

 BestReviews wants to help you find the right vacuum so you can keep your hardwood floors clean and shiny.
 The right vacuum should suck up nearly every speck of dirt, be easy to empty, and not leave nicks and scratches in the wood.